1. Why command line?

 _lock = True

-All actions which would alter the hosts.mk
+All actions that would require a change to the hosts.mk

-file are thus locked in the GUI.
+file are then locked in the GUI.

 .

-The folder attributes can also be locked.
+Folder properties can also be locked.

-in the folder’s .wato
+This is done by an entry in the folder’s .wato

 'lock': True,